FD30/FD60 - Ironmongery Suitability & Installation Guide

 - Minimum stop depth of 18mm on frame head.

-- Inclusion of intumescent gasket kit as tested and supplied by manufacturer.
+- Inclusion of intumescent gasket kit as tested and supplied by manufacture.

 - When using concealed closers in doors with vision panels ,the top margin between the door head and aperture must be at least 175mm.